ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

   * [`poc-micro`](https://github.com/kcrane3576/poc-micro) [JHipster](https://www.jhipster.tech/) microservice

 ## Prerequisites
-1. Jenkins set up to use the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/).
+1. Jenkins running in Docker with docker image `kcrane121/maven-jenkins:blog`.
-2. A [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) set up to use when creating and running jobs.
+2. Our `seedJob` from Part 1.

 ## Part 2 Goals
 1. Configure Jenkins to use our Shared Library for executing jobs.